Show All Answers

 Items that are not designed or intended for outside use cannot be stored outside a home or building.
 Storing items outside such as car parts, unused construction material, boxes, newspapers, household trash, appliances, indoor furniture, wood, tree cuttings, tires, chemicals, carpet, mattresses, etc. is not allowed.

-The balance of the tuition ($550) will need to be paid at the beginning of the first night of class.
+After paying the deposit, the remaining balance ($550) will need to be paid by the beginning of the first night of class.

-After your application has been accepted begin to gather your shot record: (measles, mumps, rubella (MMR), hepatitis B, tetanus (TB/PPD), along with a criminal history check, they will need to be turned in before beginning clinical rotations.
+After your application has been accepted begin to gather your shot record (measles, mumps, rubella (MMR), hepatitis B, tetanus (TB/PPD), along with a criminal history check.
+Complete the fingerprinting process, for the background check, at the scheduled location.
+Both shot records and a cleared background check will need to be turned in before beginning clinical rotations.

 Log into "Identogo.com."
 Type in the Service Code 11FT12.
 Fill out the information and find the location that best applies to your schedule and location.